We've independently reviewed this article to make sure it's as accurate as we can make it.

 Luckily, you’ve come to the right place for answers.

-Generally, microwaves use between 500 and 1,000 watts.
-Popular small microwaves are within a 500-800 watt range.
-While 900 or 1000 watts is already powerful, other home models go all the way to over 1500 watts – especially in bulkier options like drawer microwaves.
+Generally, the microwave wattage ranges between 600 and 1,200 watts.
+Small microwaves are within a 600-800 watt range and can take longer to heat food.
+While 900 or 1000 watts are already powerful, other home models go all the way to over 1200 watts – especially in bulkier options like drawer microwaves.

-However, less watts isn’t a bad thing.
+However, fewer microwave watts isn’t a bad thing.
 It can simply mean more cooking time.

 Keep reading to make the right choice!

-However, it’s important to make sure that your microwave can handle anything you’re likely to throw at it.
-Getting a microwave that’s strong enough to cook your food without wasting energy is your goal.
+Ensuring your microwave can handle anything you’re likely to cook is essential.
+Your goal is to get a microwave that is powerful enough to cook your food efficiently without wasting energy.

 600–800 Watts